Skip links

 • Insights on the unique needs of 5th graders transitioning to junior high and 8th graders transitioning to high school during ESY

-• See an example of a weekly ESY structure of six weeks, Monday through Thursday, with half-time ELA and half-time Math sessions lasting 1.5 hours each
+• An example of a weekly ESY structure of six weeks, Monday through Thursday, with half-time ELA and half-time Math sessions lasting 1.5 hours each

-• Suggestions for training teachers on suggested units for ESY
+• Suggestions for training teachers on suggested Readtopia units for ESY

-• Review data tracking and ensure teachers have the necessary IEP paperwork
+• Progress and data tracking methods and strategies to ensure teachers have the necessary IEP paperwork

 • Learn how to effectively support students during ESY